top of page

 Key Changes Under Circular 29/2025/TT-BKHCN: What Importers and ICT Distributors Must Know

-Vietnam’s Ministry of Science and Technology (MOST) has officially issued Circular 29/2025/TT-BKHCN, introducing a new list of Group-2 products—products with the potential to cause safety risks—within the fields of Information Technology and Telecommunications.
-This Circular establishes new conformity requirements for a wide range of ICT equipment distributed, manufactured, or imported into Vietnam.
+Vietnam’s Ministry of Science and Technology (MOST) has officially issued 29/2025/TT-BKHCN.
+This Circular introduces a new list of Group-2 products—products that may pose safety risks—in the fields of Information Technology and Telecommunications.
+It establishes new conformity requirements for a wide range of ICT equipment that is distributed, manufactured, or imported into Vietnam.

-The regulation has become one of the most impactful compliance changes for ICT importers in recent years.
+The regulation represents one of the most significant compliance changes for ICT importers in recent years.

 1. Introduction to Circular 29/2025 and Key Highlights

-Circular 29/2025/TT-BKHCN provides the updated regulatory framework for:
+Circular 29/2025/TT-BKHCN provides an updated regulatory framework for:

-• The rules for checking quality at importation and market circulation
+• The rules for checking quality at importation and during market circulation.

 Key Highlights